chrisgilmerproj/brewday/docs/source/tutorial/designing_grain_bill.rst

 If we build a Pale Ale we might first want to pick an original gravity.
-This would be the driven primarily by the style of the beer and for a Pale Ale we will pick 1.053.
+This would be the driven primarily by the style of the beer and for a Pale Ale we will pick 1.054.
 This is the gravity you desire after you have steeped your grains and added your malt extract.
-This is largely driven by your Brew House Efficiency and the types of grain you use (cereals, malt extracts, etc).
+This is largely driven by your Brew House Efficiency, the start and final volume, and the types of grain you use (cereals, malt extracts, etc).

+In this example the start volume is 7.0 Gallons and the target OG in Gravity Units (GU) is 54 GU.

+:math:`\text{OG} = \frac{\text{Total Points}}{\text{Start Volume}}`

+More clearly this would be:

+:math:`54 \text{GU} = \frac{\text{Total Points}}{7.0 \text{Gallons}}`

+Solving for this equation means we expect the total points to be 378 GU.
+We're going to aim to get this many points from the recipe, but that is highly dependent on the Brew House Efficiency.

 Let's use a Brew House Efficiency of 70% for our example.
 That means that we expect to only extract 70% of the total points from the grain bill's potential points.
-So let's look at what the total points are:
+So let's look at what the total points are if we could fully extract all the sugars from the malts:

-:math:`\text{OG} = \text{BHE} * \text{Total Points}`

-More clearly this would be:

-:math:`53 \text{GU} = 0.70 * \text{Total Points}`

-Solving for this equation means we expect to get 76 GU.
-But this is not the total points of the extract.
-To get that you must multiply by the final volume of the recipe, in this case 5 Gallons.

-:math:`76 \text{GU} \times 5 \text{Gallons} = 380 Points`
+:math:`378 \text{GU} \div 70\% \text{BHE} = 540 \text{GU}`

-This 380 Points is what we're going to aim for in building our grain bill.
+This 540 Points is what we're going to aim for in building our grain bill.

 Picking the Amount
 ------------------